One of the first questions that comes to most people when considering purchasing and item is:

 No one business is the same, therefore no one website is the same.
 You cannot arbitrarily assign a cost to designing and building a website.
 A discovery period is needed.
 A designer needs to get to know your goals, business, audience, and competition so a marketing strategy can be developed and then an overview of your website can be created, followed by the layout for each page.
 At this point the building and styling of your website will commence.
 If you want your website to have the best chance of success and bring in lots of business, there is a lot of work to do before creating the content and styling web pages.

 Cheap Websites will do your Business more Harm than Good

-There is a lot of strategy and time that goes into designing (or redesigning) a successful website.
-You will find large multinational businesses like GoDaddy and small local businesses advertising website builds for as low as a few hundred dollars.
+There is a lot of strategy and time that goes into designing (or redesigning) a website to make it successful and achieve your business goals.
+You will find large multinational businesses like GoDaddy, and small local businesses advertising website builds for as low as a few hundred dollars.
 These businesses do not consider quality and take the absolute fastest approach to building a website.
 They either are an automated solution, or a prebuilt solution that may have someone spend a couple of hours on the project tweaking a predefined design or selecting your templates from a prebuilt library.

 You will have no help with content creation and be expected to fit the content within the basic uninspiring layouts they give you.
 The design may get tweaked slightly but still will probably not match up very well with your businesses current brand and style.

 Even cheaper solutions will forgo any help at all with the expectation that you install the website and handle all changes yourself.

 With these solutions there is absolutely zero marketing strategy involved and the themes and templates used, are reused on hundreds of other sites with very little styling changes.
 You are getting a cookie cutter website that will not standout at all.